 Officials are hoping to curb the tide by tightening prescription rules.
 Doctors have to do more to hand out the pills, and patients have to do more to get their orders filled.
 Penalties for manufacturing drugs are growing more severe too.

 When you’ve taken opioids regularly, your body grows accustomed to them.
 In time, you can’t feel normal without them.
 To get better, you must let your body adjust to sobriety.
 You’ll do that through withdrawal.

 Experts say opioid withdrawal typically lasts about a week, and it’s often described as flu-like.
 You may feel tired, achy, queasy, and unable to eat.
 You may also have very serious cravings for opioids that seem hard to ignore.

-Take a stronger drug, and you’re likely to have a stronger withdrawal syndrome.
+If you take a stronger drug, you’re likely to have stronger withdrawal symptoms.
 People who take methadone, for example, have a longer-lasting withdrawal even though it tends to start late, researchers say.